10 BEST STREET FOOD SPOTS IN COPENHAGEN

 Reffen is the largest street food market in Copenhagen.

-Refshaleøen is a new area of Copenhagen that didn’t use to be used much.
+Refshaleøen is a new area of Copenhagen that didn’t used to be used much.
 The whole place has a very industrial, raw, harbor feel about it.
-Nothing like the other more polished areas of the city.
+It’s nothing like the other more polished areas of the city.

-Now NOMA used to be i placed out there along with many other good restaurants, cafés, and bars.
+NOMA used to be placed out there along with many other good restaurants, cafés, and bars.
 And of course – Reffen.

 Reffen is an outside street food market in Copenhagen but they now also stay open in the colder months, where you can sit inside their big hall.